Why we are the best place to stay for rafting

 Best Ocoee River Rafting Companies

-Since Bigfoot Outfitters no longer operates rafting trips directly, guests often ask who we recommend.
+Since Bigfoot Outfitters no longer runs rafting trips directly, guests often ask who we recommend.
+Two outfitters stand out, and both give Bigfoot guests a discount.